 In the late 90’s during my training in Sweden, I had the rare luck to witness some discussions between ITI and Brånemark users, which today would have sounded more like exchange of arguments between football fans!
 But so it was back then, excitement (and emotions) were running high.
 It took Straumann a couple of decades to acknowledge that Bone Level implants can have advantages, while it took Nobel Biocare even longer to allow the conversion of their implants into Tissue Level with a “one time” abutment, effectively acknowledging that tissue level can also have benefits.

 The implant by Schroeder, known as ITI, Bonefit or later Straumann.
-“Toulip” shaped collar for soft tissue attachment and internal connection.
+The endosseous part of the implant was supplemented with a “Toulip” shaped collar on top for the soft tissue attachment, while it included an internal connection.

 and what about now?